Team Services | TFS 2017 | TFS 2015 | Previous versions

 TFVC is a centralized version control system that lets you apply granular permissions and restrict access down to a file level.
 Typically, team members have only one version of each file on their dev machines.
 Historical data is maintained only on the server.
 Branches are path-based and created on the server.

-You can use TFVC to scale from small to large projects, and by using server workspaces, you can scale up to very large codebases with millions of files per branch and large binary files. ng compare and annotate you can identify the exact changes that they made.
+You can use TFVC to scale from small to large projects, and by using server workspaces, you can scale up to very large codebases with millions of files per branch and large binary files.
+And with compare and annotate you can identify the exact changes that they made.

 Package management and code search